Why Obi-Wan Is Much Stronger Than We Think

 Obi-Wan Kenobi's History

-In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi, periodically aiding the Rebel throughout the original trilogy.
-In the three prequels, we further explore Obi-Wan's rise from Padawan to Jedi Master.
+In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi after, periodically aiding the Rebel throughout the original trilogy.
+In the three prequels, we further explore Obi-Wan's rise from Padawan to Jedi Master and experiences in the Clone Wars.
 Though Anakin Skywalker receives the focus of these movies, Obi-Wan demonstrates an ever-increasing level of skill to rival the strongest of Jedi.

-Let's examine Obi-Wan's encounters through each film to discover why he's the most underrated Jedi in Star Wars!
+Don't believe Obi-Wan can hold his own on the battlefont?
+Let's review Obi-Wan's encounters through each film to discover why he's the most underrated character in Star Wars!

 Versus Darth Maul